lehtu/meteor-boilerplate/README.md

 Have a happy meteoring! :)

 ## NOTE!
-Believe me, only thing changed there is structure, so remember to remove autopublish and insecure packages by yourself.
+Believe me, only thing changed here is structure, so remember to remove autopublish and insecure packages by yourself.